gokulag123/Ig_clone-Data-Analysis-using-MySQL/README.md

 Hi All,

-In this Project I have answered several businees questions with the help of SQL Queries.
+In this Project I have answered several business questions with the help of SQL Queries.

 In Ig_Clone Database we have 7 tables(comments,follows,likes,photo_tags,photos,tags,users).